Shannon-Goddard/Machine_Learning_1/README.md

 **Oversampling** is a strategy used where the idea is simple and intuitive: If one class has too few instances in the training set, we choose more instances from that class for training until it’s larger.

 - **Class imbalance** refers to a situation in which the existing classes in a dataset aren’t equally represented.

+**Random oversampling** is instances where the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.

 The **synthetic minority oversampling technique (SMOTE)** is another oversampling approach to deal with unbalanced datasets.
 In SMOTE, like random oversampling, the size of the minority is increased.